alec-g-olson/TemplatePythonProject/docs/software_development_process.rst

 We check to make sure there is a link to the sphinx generated documentation of every subproject with source code.

+Check Hyperlinks are Valid
+''''''''''''''''''''''''''

+As long as we are not testing a commit on :code:`main` we check to make sure that all hyperlinks in the :code:`.rst` files are valid.
+We don't check if we are on main, because we want to be able to rebuild an old version of our pipeline even if a referenced website has changed URLs since it was first built.

 General Python Package Validation Strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^